 - Outreach: We contribute to the formation of refugee policy, protection practices and debate through networking, engagement, publication and partnerships.

 To join the listserv, receive information on events, become a corporate sponsor or donor, or inquire about internship opportunities, please contact us at email@example.com.

-Apply to the 2015 International Refugee Advocacy Geneva Internship Program.
+A warm welcome to our 2015 International Refugee Advocacy Geneva Internship Program participants.
 Interns gain hands on experience advocating on behalf of refugees and serve as assistants to the official Rapporteur at the United Nations High Commission for Refugees (UNHCR) Annual Consultations with NGOs in Geneva, Switzerland.